Gerax2003/Rasterizer/README.md

 ## Context

 This is a school project I made during my first year.
-This project might not have the best coding practices as I was not as experienced as today, and I currently have no plan in cleaning, maintaining or imporving it.
+This project might not have the best coding practices as I was not as experienced as today, and I currently have no interest in cleaning, maintaining or improving it.
 It is only here to showcase my knowledge and because I enjoyed this project.
 The rest of this ReadMe has not been modified since the project's end, and thus, might not be up to date at some points.

 ## Currently implemented
 ---